godotengine/godot-docs/tutorials/3d/fps_tutorial/part_five.rst

 Then we check to see if we got a result back.
 If we have, we then see if the collider the ray collided with is a :ref:`RigidBody <class_RigidBody>`.

-If the ray did collided with a :ref:`RigidBody <class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
+If the ray collided with a :ref:`RigidBody <class_RigidBody>`, we set ``grabbed_object`` to the collider the ray collided with.
 We then set the mode on the :ref:`RigidBody <class_RigidBody>` we collided with to ``MODE_STATIC`` so it's not moved.

-Finally, we set it's collision layer and collision mask to ``0``.
+Finally, we set its collision layer and collision mask to ``0``.
 This will make it have no collision layer or mask, which will means it will not be able to collide with anything.

 ______